atubak400/AWS-Dev-Associate/README.md

 - When discussing mock integrations or API Gateway, the term API generally refers to the interface exposed for interaction, and the backend would be the system implementing the logic and data handling that responds to those API calls.

-14. ### lifecycle hooks for in-place deployment using CodeDeploy
+14. ### Lifecycle hooks for in-place deployment using CodeDeploy

 - The correct run order for lifecycle hooks for an in-place deployment using CodeDeploy is:
     ApplicationStop, BeforeInstall, AfterInstall, ApplicationStart, ValidateService